Phlox paniculata 'Blue Paradise'

 Colour: Yellow

 An excellent British native creeping ground cover for cool soil.
-Golden-yellow buttercup-like flowers from June to August.
+Masses of golden-yellow buttercup-like flowers from June to August.
 The leaves are glossy and supposedly look like coins, hence one of its common names Moneywort.

 A vigorous grower that is happy in a wide range of soils and situations, including wet soil.